kyledoesdev/sdp-tracker/README.md

 ### Static Branch

-As of August 1, 2023, my free AWS hosting ran out.
+As of July/25/2023, my free AWS hosting ran out.
 So this is the static version of the tracker website.

 Utilizes: